liamedeiros/ehtplot/doc/COLORMAP.md

 sRGB is often the default image color space for modern softwares.
 That is, if we save an image without a color profile, it is often interperted as in sRGB with gamma 2.2.

+## Color Appearance Parameters

+The CIECAM02 color appearance model (CAM) published by the International Commission on Illumination (ICE) in 2002 defines six color appearances:

+- Brightness (luminance):
+- Lightness
+- Colorfulness
+- Chroma
+- Saturation
+- Hue: "the degree to which a stimulus can be described as similar to or different from stimuli that are described as red, green, blue, and yellow."
+It can be computed by `h_rgb = atan2(sqrt(3) * (G-B), 2*R - G - B)` from (s)RGB, and `h_ab = atan2(b*, a*)` from CIELAB.
+  [FIXME: are these two hue equivalent?]